-- Resides with one (1) or more natural or adoptive parents within the District unless otherwise ordered by court of competent jurisdiction - Resides with a court appointed guardian within the District - Resides in a foster home within the District - Resides in the District with a resident who has assumed legal responsibility for the student - Resides in the District as an emancipated minor - Resides with a resident adult who exercises legal responsibility for the child where administrators have reason to believe that a student is registered under a false address, the following documents may serve as verification of address:
+- Resides with one (1) or more natural or adoptive parents within the District unless otherwise ordered by court of competent jurisdiction - Resides with a court appointed guardian within the District - Resides in a foster home within the District - Resides in the District with a resident who has assumed legal responsibility for the student - Resides in the District as an emancipated minor - Resides with a resident adult who exercises legal responsibility for the child - Is a dependent of United States military personnel housed in temporary housing located outside of a school district, but will be living within the district within 6 months after the time of initial enrollment.
+Any United States military personnel attempting to enroll a dependent under this rule shall provide proof that the dependent will be living within the district within 6 months after the time of initial enrollment.
+Proof of residency may include, but is not limited to, postmarked mail addressed to the military personnel and sent to an address located within the district, a lease agreement for occupancy of a residence located within the district, or proof of ownership of a residence located within the district.